Credal Prediction based on Relative Likelihood: Experimental Details

-\textbf{Credal Deep Ensembles (CreNet)} As the official implementation of Credal Deep Ensembles is only available in TensorFlow, we reimplemented the method in PyTorch to ensure compatibility with our codebase.
+\paragraph{Credal Ensembling ($\text{CreEns}_{\alpha}$)} Since no official code was available for neural network implementations of Credal Ensembling, we reimplemented the method ourselves.
+Our implementation closely follows all details provided in \citet{nguyenCredalEnsembling2025}.
+The approach builds on standard ensemble training procedures, with inference adapted according to their proposed method of sorting predictions based on a distance measure and selecting only $\alpha\%$ closest predictions to construct credal sets.
+In our experiments, we use the Euclidean distance measure and evaluate several values of $\alpha$. \paragraph{Credal Deep Ensembles (CreNet)} As the official implementation of Credal Deep Ensembles is only available in TensorFlow, we reimplemented the method in PyTorch to ensure compatibility with our codebase.
 Our implementation closely mirrors the original TensorFlow code, particularly in adapting the model architecture and loss function.
 Specifically, we replace each model’s final linear layer with a head comprising a linear layer outputting $2 \times \text{classes}$ (representing upper and lower probability bounds), followed by a batch normalization layer and the custom IntSoftmax layer.
 We also reimplemented the proposed loss function, which computes a cross-entropy loss for the upper bounds and selectively backpropagates the lower-bound loss only for the $\delta\%$ of samples with the highest loss values, as described in \cite{wangCredalDeep2024}.
-In our experiments, we use $\delta = 0.5$, as suggested in \cite{wangCredalDeep2024}.

-\textbf{Credal Bayesian Deep Learning (CreBNN)} No code or implementation details for Credal Bayesian Deep Learning (CreBNN) were made publicly available, and despite multiple attempts to contact the authors, we received no response or further clarification.
+In our experiments, we use $\delta = 0.5$, as suggested in \cite{wangCredalDeep2024}. \paragraph{Credal Bayesian Deep Learning (CreBNN)} No code or implementation details for Credal Bayesian Deep Learning (CreBNN) were made publicly available, and despite multiple attempts to contact the authors, we received no response or further clarification.
 As a result, we reimplemented the method ourselves based solely on the high-level description provided in the paper.
 In our implementation, each ensemble member is a Bayesian neural network (BNN) trained with variational inference using different priors, with prior means $\mu$ sampled from $[-1, 1]$ and standard deviations $\sigma$ from $[0.1, 2]$ to form a diverse prior set.
 During inference, we draw one sample from each BNN to obtain a finite set of probability distributions, and construct the credal set as the convex hull of these predictions.